AWegnerGitHub/awegnergithub.github.io-content/2024_01_25_review_learn_analytics_with_polars.md

 The course is taught with Polars version `0.17.3`, which is from April 2023.
 I took this course in January 2024, so I used the current version - `0.20.2`.
 This introduces a few very minor deprecations from the older version, but simply reading the deprecation warning for each tells you how to solve the problem.

-Named, the two deprecations that I recall running into:
+Namely, the two deprecations that I recall running into:

  * In 0.17 there is the `df.apply()` function.
 This has been deprecated in favor of `df.map_rows()`
  * The `groupby()` function has been deprecated in favor of `group_by()`

-Both take exactly the same arguments, so it was as simple as renaming the instructors function to the modern one.
+Both take exactly the same arguments, so it was as simple as renaming the instructor's function to the modern one.

 The one other minor difference is that the example data has changed at some point between when the course material was recorded and when I took the course.
 This doesn't change how any of the lectures behave or any of the examples act.
 It does change a couple results, so I couldn't compare exact numbers between what I received and what the instructor received.